MrAllatta/job-app-tracker/README.md

 2. Login with `clasp login`
 3. Create a new Apps Script project or clone existing
 4. Set up `.clasp.json` with your `scriptId`
-5. Push code using: `clasp push --watch --transpile`
+5. Push code using: `clasp push --watch`
 6. Deploy the Web App:
 - Execute as: Me
 - Access: Anyone, even anonymous